A large variety of shoulder injuries may occur during sports or athletic activities:

 It is often quite difficult to adequately assess the severity of a shoulder injury and the structures damaged following sports injuries, as simple muscle strains look very similar to more serious injuries.
-Thus early assessment from a skilled Shoulder Therapist or Surgeon is essential for early appropriate management.
+Thus, early assessment from a skilled Shoulder Therapist or Surgeon is essential for early appropriate management.
 This may involve x-rays, and a special scan.

 Because the shoulder joint is the most mobile joint in the body it is potentially unstable.
 It is therefore the most common joint to dislocate in the body.
-In some people only minor trauma can cause the shoulder to 'pop out' of joint.
+In some people only minor trauma can cause the shoulder to "pop out" of joint.
 If your shoulder does dislocate it needs to be 'put back' as soon as possible and you then require physiotherapy.

 Over 50% of dislocations can recur, especially in young sports people.
 Repeated dislocations lead to more instability and stretching of the shoulder joint, leading to long periods off sports and poor performance.
 We therefore recommend early surgical fixation.
 Keyhole repair offers the advantages of less pain, less complications and an earlier return to sports.

 Sprained joints tend to cause more long-term pain than true dislocated joints.
 Injections and physiotherapy often improve the pain, but surgical removal of the joint is often required for persisting pain.
 This operation can be done by keyhole (arthroscopic) surgery, which has the advantages of less post-op pain and an early return to sport.
 Traditional open surgery can also weaken the shoulder, by dividing important ligaments.
-This is avoided with arthroscopic ACJ excision.
+This is avoided with arthroscopic AC-JOINT excision.

-The weak points of the biceps muscle is where the tendon attaches to the bone at the elbow and the junction between the biceps muscle and it's tendon.
-The biceps usually ruptures at the elbow in athletes.
+The weak points of the biceps muscle are where the tendon attaches to the bone at the elbow and the junction between the biceps muscle and it's tendon.
+The biceps usually rupture at the elbow in athletes.
 You will usually feel a pop and notice a lump in the front of your arm.
 In athletes and manual workers prompt early repair is advisable, as it can be very difficult to repair these later.
 The biceps may also rupture at the shoulder - this is usually in older people and associate with rotator cuff tears - if surgery is needed the tendon is attached to the humerus (this is called a tenodesis).

-Swimming involves repetitive overhead activity, with particular muscular imbalances occurring around the shoulder complex to accommodate this.
-Thus swimmers are prone to shoulder pain, with over two thirds of elite swimmers suffering this at some stage.
+Swimming involves repetitive overhead activity, with muscular imbalances occurring around the shoulder complex to accommodate this.
+Thus, swimmers are prone to shoulder pain, with over two thirds of elite swimmers suffering this at some stage.
 Treatment usually involves addressing the muscular imbalance by an experienced shoulder therapist.
 Arthroscopic surgery may be required for subacromial impingement and shoulder instability.

 True frozen shoulder (a very stiff painful shoulder with no obvious cause) is very rare in athletes.
 However, a stiff painful shoulder following an injury (sometimes, quite minor) is not rare.
-In these cases it is essential to treat the stiffness early and then also treat the underlying injury that caused the stiffness.
+In these cases, it is essential to treat the stiffness early and then also treat the underlying injury that caused the stiffness.
 The joint teamwork of an experienced physiotherapist and shoulder surgeon is very useful for an early recovery.

 Overhand throwing places extremely high stresses on the shoulder, specifically to the anatomy that keeps the shoulder stable.
 In throwing athletes, these high stresses are repeated many times and can lead to a wide range of overuse injuries.